saurabhbiswas/Easy-FrontEnd/README.md

 Server side [succes/error] is shown as Notification Client side error is shown as inline error.

-### Aria
+### ARIA for accessibility

-Aria tags are added at appropriate places.
+Aria tags are added at AuthForm.tsx,Notification.tsx.

 ### Proctected Routes